konstantink83/kmp-codelabs/giphy-app-2-en.md

 }
 ```

-In this class you have to get `GifsApi` object (generated by `moko-network`) and call a method API `searchGifs`, where we use just `query` string, but other arguments are by default.
+In this class, you have to get a `GifsApi` object (generated by `moko-network`) and call an API method `searchGifs`, where we use just the `query` string, but other arguments are by default.

-Network entities we have to modify in domain entities, what can be public (network entites generated with `internal` modifier only).
+We have to convert network entities into domain entities, what can be public (network entites generated with the `internal` modifier only).

 #### DomainFactory
-In `DomainFactory` we have to replace creation `newsApi` and `newsRepository` by the following code:
+In `DomainFactory` we have to replace creation `newsApi` and `newsRepository`:

 ```kotlin
 private val gifsApi: GifsApi by lazy {